KareemSolimanDev/ProgrammindAdvices_cPP_Projects/4-Small_Bank_System_(SBS)_Project/README.md

 4. in ./myCode/libs/mainFuncs.h(DeleteClient() and UpdateClient() functions) i can gather them in one function because they have alot of repeted code to apply DRY(Donot Repeat Yourself) but this will kill SRP(Single Responsapility Prinsiple) so i decided to use SRP to make code easy to understand, maintain, and extend (i found Command pattern while search that can solve DRY and SRP maybe i will learn it later).

 5. in note(4) i preferd to seprate functions, now in ./myCode/libs/mainFuncs.h(Transaction() function) i used another style to apply DRY ,so i gather Deposite() and Withdraw() in one function(Transaction() function).

+6. in V:4.9 when i try to add admin file name to config file to use it in mainFunc file i faced problem , after fighting with code and changing the path of file i solve it so there is a problem explanation:

+    ##### files structur:
+    ```
+    myCode/
+        db/
+            admin_data.txt
+        libs/
+            config.h
+            mainFunc.h
+        run.cpp
+    ```
+    i want to reach admin_data.txt from config.h so it is supposed to be '../db/admin_data.txt' but the path must depend on executable's location(exe file) like 'db/admin_data.txt'.

 ^_^